 - Omitting Articles or Adding Too Many

-Some language users forget their articles or others simply add too many.
-While one might say ‘This is tree’ or ‘This the is the tree’.
-In both cases, the correct application of articles would be to say ‘This is a tree’ or ‘This is the tree’, given the context of the sentence.
+Some language learners forget to put articles, while others simply add too many of them.
+One student might say ‘This is tree’, while another one would say ‘This the is the tree’.
+Depending on the context, it would be correct to say ‘This is a tree’ or ‘This is the tree’.

 - Mixing Up the Structure of Questions

-Forming questions may seem easy, but for English learners, this can be a confusing task.
-Students tend to pose their questions in a jumble of words that when they wish to ask, ‘What day is it today?’
-They might instead say ‘What today is day?’.
-They might like to ask ‘Where are you going?’ but would pose the question as ‘Where you are going?’
+Forming questions may seem easy, but for English learners this can be a confusing task.
+Students tend to pose their questions in a jumble of words.
+For example, ‘What today is a day?’
+Instead, they should say ‘What day is it today?’.
+Some ask ‘Where you are going?’ instead of ‘Where are you going?’.

-English is not native to most learners of the language.
-It is, therefore, only natural for students to make these frequent and common mistakes in English.
-The language can be challenging to even the most fluent native speaker.
-Constant reading, speaking and exposure to the tongue is the best way to overcome these common mistakes in English.
+Language peculiarities can be challenging to even the most fluent native speaker.
+Constant reading, speaking and listening to English speech is the best way to overcome these common mistakes in English.

-In compiling a list of common mistakes in English it also brings to mind the following:
+To complete a list of common mistakes in English, we should mention the following:

 - They’re vs. their vs. there